skahmann/Csv2Hive/README.md

                 Specify a prefix for the Hive table name.
   --table-suffix TABLE_SUFFIX
                 Specify a suffix for the Hive table name.
+  --table-external
+                Ask to create an external Hive table.
+  --load-from-hdfs HDFS_LOAD_LOCATION
+                Ask to load the CSV file from this directory location in HDFS.
+                CSV file must already exist in HDFS.
+This script will not modify HDFS.
   --parquet-create
                 Ask to create the Parquet table.
   --parquet-db-name PARQUET_DB_NAME